tush1504/Virtual-Wallet-API/README.md

-# 💸 Virtual Wallet API
+#Virtual Wallet API

-A secure, production-grade Virtual Wallet API built with Node.js, Express.js, MongoDB, and Redis.
-It features robust OTP-based authentication, UPI-style transaction PIN verification, real-time wallet-to-wallet transfers, Razorpay integration for wallet top-ups, and a modular, scalable backend architecture with comprehensive error handling.
+A secure, production-ready virtual wallet backend built with Node.js, Express, MongoDB, and Redis.
+Think of it like a simplified version of your favorite mobile payment apps — users can sign up, verify their identity, manage wallets, transfer money, and even top up using Razorpay.
+Everything is structured for scalability and security, with a clean codebase and solid error handling.

 ---

-## 🚀 Postman Documentation
+## API Documentation

-To access the public documentation of the Virtual Wallet API , you can visit my [Postman Documentation](https://documenter.getpostman.com/view/45879803/2sB34ZqPYw)
+  -To access the public documentation of the Virtual Wallet API , you can visit the [Postman Documentation](https://documenter.getpostman.com/view/45879803/2sB34ZqPYw)
+  -Interactive docs available via Swagger UI (on /api-docs)
 ---

-## 🚀 Features
+## Key Features

-- 🔐 **OTP-Based Authentication**
-  - Email (Nodemailer + Redis) and Mobile (2Factor + Redis) verification
-  - Separate OTPs for login, signup, and password/PIN reset
+- OTP-Based Authentication
+  -Verifies users via email (Nodemailer) and mobile (Fast2SMS / 2Factor) -OTPs are securely stored in Redis with expiry -Different OTP flows for signup, login, and password/PIN reset

-- 🧾 **Automatic Wallet Creation**
+- Automatic Wallet Setup
-  - Users get a new Wallet and Profile on signup
-  - Secure password and PIN generation + email delivery of credentials
-- 🔁 **Wallet-to-Wallet Transfers**
+  -Every new user automatically gets a Wallet and Profile -Securely generates and sends password + PIN via email

+- Wallet-to-Wallet Transfers
-  - Real-time internal transfers with balance checks
+  -Real-time internal transfers with PIN verification (like UPI) -Balance checks and rollback-safe with MongoDB transaction sessions

-  - Atomic MongoDB transactions using sessions
-  - PIN verification (UPI-style) for transaction authorization
-- 💳 **Razorpay Payments**
+- Add Money via Razorpay
-  - Seamless wallet top-up flow using Razorpay Orders API
+  -Users can top-up wallets using Razorpay
-  - Webhook-based wallet crediting with HMAC verification
-- 📊 **Transaction Logs & History**
+  -Uses Razorpay’s Orders API and webhook verification to confirm success

+- View Transaction History
+  -Full logs for each transaction
-  - Filterable transaction data by date, type, or amount
+  -Supports filtering by date, type, and amount

-  - Full transaction trail for each user
-- 🔄 **Rollback-Safe Operations**
-  - Graceful error handling with session.abortTransaction()
-- 📦 **Scalable Architecture**
-  - Clean controller-route separation
-  - Environment-based config, middleware for auth, error, and PIN checks
+- Bulletproof Operations
+  -Strong input validation + graceful error handling -Sessions auto-abort on failure — no broken balances or ghost entries
 ---

-## 🧱 Tech Stack
+## Tech Stack

 | Layer         | Tools/Frameworks |
 |---------------|------------------|